batuhanfaik/itu-cmpe/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 Later you will need to "connect" GitHub to Heroku so that any new changes in GitHub are reflected in your web-app.

+You may need to be a member of the organisation to which this repository belongs - we should have sent you an invite.

 Instructions about this are in the PDF.